I’ve been angry with God. That’s right, angry with the Almighty. There’s no point in hiding it, He knows.

 I may have shared this before but eight years or so ago I had a dream that I walked into my doctor’s office wearing a green hospital gown and for the life of me, didn’t understand why I was wearing a hospital gown.
 The next thing I knew I was in one of the exam rooms and I was in labor.

 Even in the dream I was confused as to how it was happening.
-Then, the doctor handed me a little blonde-haired, green-eyed, healthy baby boy.
+Then, the doctor handed me a little blonde-haired, bright-eyed, healthy baby boy.
 As I looked down at him I heard a voice behind me say, “His name is Nicolas and I sent him.”

 I woke up from that dream not knowing what to make of it.
 I thought maybe my husband and I would adopt one day and that’s what it was about.
 I held onto that dream in my heart all these years waiting to see exactly what God had in store and this past July when we realized I was pregnant, I knew exactly who I was carrying in my womb.
 Nicolas.

 On my 38th birthday I made a promise to myself to be in my best health by the time I was 40.
 I’ve always tried to live a healthy lifestyle but had some health issues hindering my efforts.
 Through prayer I found and switched my way of eating to a Ketogenic lifestyle.
 When I did, all of those health issues dissappeared.
 Within two weeks my bloodwork was normal again and I felt like a new person.
 We’ve never looked back and keep moving forward.
+You can read about that journey here.

 I had read that Keto helped many women with infertility issues but it never crossed my mind that it would be the same for me.
 I had it stuck in my head that I would never have kids and had accepted that a long time ago.
 However, my daily prayers over my health of being healed and whole…well, I was healed of everything and made completely whole.
 When God does something, He does it right.